monadicsystems/okapi/docs/index.md

     itsOk <- Responder.json
       @Int
       status200
-      [ addSecretNumber | addSecretNumber <- ResponderHeaders.has @Int "X-SECRET" ]
+      [ addSecretNumber | addSecretNumber <- AddHeader.using @Int "X-SECRET" ]
   ]
 ```

-this works when `-XApplicativeComprehensions` is turned on.
+this works when `-XApplicativeComprehensions` is turned on. -->